alonsorivel/express-users-api/README.md

 _There's a Postman collection (postman_collection.json), in the root of the repository, the developer can use to test the api with Postman._

-To run this app in development mode, cd into /express-users-api and run the following command.
+To run this app in development mode, cd into /express-users-api, type and run the following command in the terminal.

 ```
 npm start
 ```

-To run the tests, run the following command.
+To run the tests, type and run the following command in the terminal.

 ```
 npm test